bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `boolean`.
 Optional.

 When specified, the task reports a pipeline run failure if there are skipped tests.
 Defaults to false.

+### `failTaskOnMissingResultsFile` - Fail task when test files are not found

+`boolean`.
+Optional.

+When enabled, the task reports a pipeline run failure if no test files are found or if one or more specified `testResultFiles` refer to invalid files.
+Defaults to true.

+### `failTaskOnMissingTests` - Fail task when test results do not contain any tests

+`boolean`.
+Optional.

+When enabled, the task reports a pipeline run failure if the test results do not contain tests.
+Defaults to false.

+### `failTaskOnUnmatchedTestCases` - Fail task when there are no matched test cases

+`boolean`.
+Optional.

+When enabled, the task reports a pipeline run failure if the test case match strategy does not match any automated tests to Test Cases in the Test Plan.
+Defaults to true.

 ### `dryRun` - Dry Run